 How to use more spices in your Cooking

-Make your own spice blends: making my own blends has encouraged me to use spices in almost everything I cook.
-I use these to flavor sauces, soups, meat, roasted vegetables, etc.
+Making my own spice blends has encouraged me to use spices in almost everything I cook.
+I use these to flavor sauces, soups, meat, roasted vegetables, protein shakes….really, anything!

 You can even combine mixes in recipes to customize flavors.
 One of my favorite things is a scoop of Taco Blend and a scoop of Ranch blend in a Tex-Mex recipe like Taco Stuffed Bell Peppers or a Tex-Mex Casserole.

 Other blend ideas: